DavidZirinsky/tl-dw/README.md

 - The video may not have English captions/transcripts available
 - Some videos may have restricted access to transcripts
 - Try with a different video that has confirmed English captions
+- If you are behind a firewall, you may need to use a proxy (see `Using a Proxy` section)

 **API Rate Limiting**